Frequently Asked Questions

 Q: How do I open the model?

-A: In order the open the file, you must have and Adobe PDF Reader Installed.
-Click on the links below to download the FREE app.
+A: In order the open the file, you must have and Adobe PDF Reader or Mac Preview Installed.
+Any PDF viewer on any devise will work.

 Q: The file says that it’s corrupted and can’t open.
 What do I do?

-Q: I need help.
-Who do I call or email?
+Q: Who do I call or email if I need help?

 A: Our Technical Support Center is available 7 days per week.
 Just click “Contact” or select it from the menu above.
+We also monitor our Chatbot Bella.
+Just tell her your problem.
+She might be able to answer it immediately.
+Ans, be sure to give her your email address so we can contact you.
 We will answer your request as soon as possible.
 Weekends are particularly busy, so please be patient.

 Q: Where are my instructions?